Ramjan-Ansari/demo-01/README.md

 # demo-01
-this is a demo for learn Git &amp; Github
+this is a demo for learn Git &amp; Github.